 The edge of metal can absorb heat faster than solid surfaces do, so you need to modify your technique when it comes to butt welds.
 Regardless of the welding method you use, you need to move your electrode quickly around the area of the weld.

-When you properly weld a butt joint, both sides of the metal should have beading visible.
+When you properly weld a butt joint, both sides of the metal should have to bead visibly.
 You can ensure this by clamping the pieces together with a uniform gap in between.

 This can hold the sheet metal slightly apart, resulting in better penetration.
-It will also help prevent the metal from being warped and prevent them from moving away from the heat.
+It will also help prevent the metal from being warped and prevent moving away from the heat.

 The first step to welding butt joints is to tack the weld along the entire length of your joints.
 You want to weld every few inches, When you finish this tacking at a uniform distance, go back over and ill in more welds between the first set you laid down over the joint.